Mobile-Robotics-W25-Group-12/VPR_FeatureExtraction/README.md

 - Extract features from images using descriptor methods of their choosing
 - Evaluate and compare VPR approaches
-- Benchmark state-of-the-art (SOTA) methods such as BoQ.

 This repo focuses on comparing a recent BoQ with current techniques such as NetVLAD and CosPlace and extracting features for ORB-SLAM processing.